datasektionen/bawang-content/sektionen/storadeltat/body_en.md

 Through the development of Tiki, Adrian Salamon has carried out one of the most decisive infrastructural improvements for the chapter in recent years.
 Where ticket sales were previously fragmented and inefficient, there is today a centralized, chapter-owned system that brings everything together in one place.

 In a short time, Tiki has become an integral part of the chapter’s operations.
 The system is now used by virtually all organizers and has significantly simplified planning, administration, and financial follow-up.
-That the platform is owned and managed by the chapter itself provides both stability and long-term control.
+The fact that the platform is owned and managed by the chapter itself provides both stability and long-term control.
 Adrian has also continuously further developed the system and rapidly implemented improvements as new needs have arisen, not least to facilitate bookkeeping and the practical handling of events.

-By largely single-handedly building, establishing, and maintaining a system that today forms the backbone of the chapter’s ticketing operations, Adrian Salamon is awarded the Great Delta.
+For largely single-handedly building, establishing, and maintaining a system that today forms the backbone of the chapter’s ticketing operations, Adrian Salamon is awarded the Great Delta.

 ### Gabriel Fetu-Fenneteau <a name="gjfff"></a>

 Over the past year, Gabriel Jean Francis Fetu-Fenneteau has carried the operations of the International Committee in a way few others could have.
 Within a single calendar year, more than 50 events were carried out, and Gabriel was the driving force behind the majority of them.

-His contribution has not been limited to planning alone.
+His contributions have not been limited to planning alone.
 He has been present throughout the entire process: from structure and coordination to execution, cooking, toastmaster duties, and cleaning.
-During the international Reception 2025, he took primary responsibility for as many as 14 events and ensured that all international students received a welcoming and well-organized start to their time in the chapter.
+During the International Reception 2025, he took the primary responsibility for as many as 14 events and ensured that all international students received a welcoming and well-organized start to their time in the chapter.

 Through nearly tireless voluntary work, Gabriel has raised both the level of ambition and the capacity of the committee.
 The result is an international operation that has not only grown in scope, but also in quality, visibility, and trust; both internally and externally.